piotrpolak/url-shortener/README.md

 ## API First approach and OpenAPI generator

-The DTOs and controller interfaces are generated out of the `swagger.yml` definition by using https://github.com/OpenAPITools/openapi-generator tool.
+The DTOs and controller interfaces are generated out of the `url-shortener.yaml` definition by using https://github.com/OpenAPITools/openapi-generator tool.

 More on the API First approach can be found at https://www.polak.ro/2021/04/02/api-first-and-code-generation-done-right.html

-## Potential improvements
-- Development Docker Compose setup allowing to run the app against a real database
-- Test containers in test to simulate a real database
-- Extended input validation using additional JSR annotations
-- Extended error handler and improved error messages (for now the app uses the HTTP codes mostly)
-- Automatic code formatting at the build time